Forensic Scientist

 Hello im currently a senior high school student and i always wanted to be a forensic scientist.
 How do you become one?
 As in what course should i take ?
 And is medical technology a good option?

-Asked by Star over 7 years ago
+Asked by Star almost 8 years ago

 It all depends on where you want to work and what they require.
 At the coroner's office we all had at least a bachelor's degree in a natural science like biology, because there were not any forensic degrees then.
 If you want to be a DNA analyst you will probably need to major in genetics or biochemistry.
 At the police department where I work, with our very small lab, we are only required to have a high school diploma--but you get extra points in the interview process for advanced degrees so we all have at least a bachelor's.I don’t know how helpful medical technology would be because that is specifically geared toward a different profession.